Margaret Leiteritz: Career

 Throughout her time at the Bauhaus, Leiteritz became known for her now famous wallpaper designs.
 She took part in a competition brought by wallpaper manufacturer Gebr.
 Rasch GmbH & Company, and split prizes between her friend Hans Fischli.
 Subsequently, Leiteritz took wallpaper design as a priority and was appointed to head the production of Bauhaus wallpapers.

 In her later life in the 1960s and early 1970s, Leiteritz produced 'painted diagrams', which drew heavily from the scientific articles and books in her care.

 Many of her works were strongly influenced by chemical engineering, and especially the field's graphs which depicted physical properties of substances.
 Leiteritz's paintings typically reworked a mundane graph using large expanses of colour and a bold abstract theme, changing it into a dynamic painting.
 Other works are reminiscent of Bunsen burner flame or DNA gel.

-One of her most famous paintings, "Crossing at the Left Border" (1966; oil on linen), appeared on the cover of the catalogue for an art exhibition in Chicago in 1969.
+One of her most famous paintings, "Crossing at the Left Border" (1966;il on linen), appeared on the cover of the catalogue for an art exhibition in Chicago in 1969.
 This painting is known to have been inspired by a specific graph appearing in an otherwise unremarkable paper of the American Institute of Chemical Engineering Journal.

 Her work has much in common with that of Paul Klee.